 2. Create a good work environment

 Your workplace should be an enjoyable place to be.
 If your employees feel comfortable in their environment they’re more likely to work with dedication to the company.
 People typically spend 8 hours each day at their workplace, which is a significant portion of their day/year.
 Work must be enjoyable and if the workplace breeds a hostile environment, or even if it’s just a place where no one feels comfortable, then your employees might start looking for other jobs… a sure signal that motivation is dropping.
-Give enough space for private interaction of your team members.
+Give enough space for the private interaction of your team members.
 Also, put together a few social events with the team.
 Nothing long and drawn out, but just quick activities like dinner, going to sporting events, or bowling.

 3. Make your vision clear

 It’s important that your employees have a very clear understanding of your vision and the vision of the company.
 If you can adequately share the company vision with your employees they will feel they are a part of something bigger, which drives feelings of importance and belonging to a team.
 Be sure to answer questions such as ”what is the roadmap for the company?”
 What challenges does the management team face?
-How does each employee and team fit into the vision of the company?
+How do each employee and team fit into the vision of the company?

-4. Help build and develop the skillset of your team
+4. Help build and develop the skill set of your team

 This one seems to be a key factor in driving motivation.
 If you are able to help further the growth of the skillset of your employees they will feel good about themselves and their growth in relation to their career and to you.
 If you help employees get certifications and awards that will help them in their careers and more than likely this will drive dedication to your own organization since you are showing your involvement and proving your dedication to the success of your employees.
 Be sure to give your employees the chance and opportunity to grow inside your organization and utilize their new skills.

 5. Get everyone involved in making decisions